-Mr. Landen has served as the Company's Vice President of Business Development since May 2021.
+Mr. Landen has served as the Company's Vice President of Business Development since May 2021, including responsibilities in Sales and Marketing.
 Prior to that, Mr. Landen served as the Company's Senior Director of Product & Partnerships from September 2019 to May 2021.
 From May 2017 to September 2019, Mr. Landen was the head of product & business development at DeepScale (acquired by Tesla), a venture-backed startup that developed AI perception solutions for autonomous vehicles.
 From August 2015 to April 2017, Mr. Landen was a senior business manager of Maxim Integrated, where he managed a \$100 million automotive semiconductor product line and supervised a team of product managers.
 Mr. Landen was a business manager from September 2013 to August 2015 and an associate business manager from August 2010 to September 2013.
-Mr. Landen holds a BS in Electrical Engineering from California Polytechnic University, San Luis Obispo and an MBA from UC Berkeley's Haas School of Business.
+Mr. Landen holds an MBA from UC Berkeley's Haas School of Business and a BS in Electrical Engineering from California Polytechnic University, San Luis Obispo.